Automate Your Mac When You Walk Away

 Locking your screen when you leave is good security practice.
 But what if you want your Mac to do more than just lock?

-Maybe you want to pause Music when you leave.
-Or turn off your desk lights.
-Or only lock when you're at work but not at home?
+Maybe you want to pause Music when you leave and resume it when you return.
+Or turn off your desk lights when you walk away and turn them back on when you come back.
+Or only lock your Mac when you're at work but not at home?

 ProximityLock now integrates with macOS Shortcuts.
-Instead of being limited to screen locking, you can trigger any automation you want.
+Instead of being limited to screen locking, you can trigger any automation you want, both when you leave and when you return.

 Shortcuts?